How to Hire GENESIS For Your Event!

 Following the extraordinary success – on record and via a spectacular stage show – of the band’s seventh album, “The Lamb Lies Down on Broadway,” Peter Gabriel left in 1975.
 “We came close to calling it a day when Pete left,” Rutherford recalls.
 “It wasn’t that we lost our nerve.
 We were always confident we could write the music, because Tony and I had done most of the Lamb.
 It was just a question of whether the public would accept us.”

-Hire Genesis for your company’s special event!
+Hire Genesis for your special event or occasion!

 They did.
 Phil Collins took over the vocals “because he really wanted to do it, basically” and the next installment of Genesis, “A Trick of the Tail,” promptly outsold all of their previous releases.